Nevada Senate Bill 220 and its Numerous Legal Effects

 - Define how users will be notified in relation to changes that may be made to a website or online service

-- Let users know whether a third party will collect information pertaining to their online activity over time on different websites or online services
+- Let users know whether a third party will collect information pertaining to their online activity overtime on different websites or online services

 What are the penalties for violating SB-220?

 Under SB-220, the Nevada State Attorney General has the exclusive authority to enforce violations of the bill through the institution of applicable or appropriate legal action.
 Organizations and online operators who violate SB-220 are subject to a fine of up to $5,000 for each violation, as well as either a temporary or permanent injunction.
-There are currently no criminal penalties associated with violation of SB-220.
+There are currently no criminal penalties associated with violations of SB-220.
 What’s more, SB-220 expressly states that it does not provide a private right of action to Nevada consumers.

 The goal of SB-220 is to provide Nevada residents and consumers with a means to control the disclosure and sale of their personal information.
 As privacy acts and legislation are beginning to gain significant traction around the country, SB-220 is another step to improving the level of privacy that is granted to U.S. consumers.
 With acts such as SB-220, instances of identity theft or fraud in relation to the disclosure of personal information can be reduced, as online operators now have an increased level of responsibility in terms of how they collect and maintain the personal information of consumers.